Everything We Know About HBO's 'Game of Thrones' Prequel 'House of the Dragon'

 When will House of the Dragon be released?

-In late March 2022, HBO announced House of the Dragon will premiere on August 21.
-That's a Sunday, so it looks like GoT fans will be back to their typical end-of-the-weekend appointment television, as the series airs weekly.
+In late March 2022, HBO announced House of the Dragon will premiere on Sunday, August 21—it looks like GoT fans will be back to their typical end-of-the-weekend appointment television, as the series airs weekly.

 The show is certainly one of HBO's big releases this year, and comes relatively shortly after it began production back in spring/summer 2021.
 Now that it's finally on the way, you can officially get excited about all of the dragons and family rivalries coming soon.

 Is there a trailer for House of the Dragon?

 HBO finally transported fans back to Westeros in July by dropping the full-length trailer about a month out from the premiere date.
 It had everything you would expect: the Iron Throne, lots of knights in flashy armor, regal rulers appearing before their courts, a whole lot of medieval sexism, and (what everybody's really been waiting for) those fearsome, fire-breathing dragons.

 More recently, an extended trailer premiered at San Diego Comic-Con.
 The preview sets up the season's primary conflict of Viserys Targaryen having to pick his heir, which—as always with the Game of Thrones universe—is an issue of family ties and societal expectations, as he's torn between choosing his first-born, Rhaenyra (a woman! gasp!), or his brother Daemon.
 Basically, it looks like the show is bringing the fire and ice with all the tension that's about to arise.

 Are there any teaser trailers for House of the Dragon?